How To Determine a Good Rental Property

 Just like the weather, real estate is very location-dependent.
 The real estate market can be hot in one town and cold in the next.
 Even within the same city, you can have more than one real estate market.
 The location of a property is typically considered the single most important factor in determining its value.

-You want to look for a property in a good neighborhood, in a good school district, close to jobs and local amenities.
-All of these factors will likely increase the value of your rental over time – as long as these factors stay the same.
+You want to look for a property in a good neighborhood, in a good school district, and close to jobs and local amenities.
+As long as these factors stay the same, they will likely increase the value of your rental over time.

 How to Spot Good Locations